bsomps/BlenderGeoModeller/README.md

    - Returns curve objects representing the planned drill holes in their correct spatial location and orientation.
    - Option to take manually created curve objects in your scene (make sure to create curves as 'Path') and then create a CSV output from these objects (ensure they are all in the same collection).

+### **Point Data**
+- **Import Point Data (xyz)**:
+   - Click 'Load CSV' to bring up the file browser and upload the point data file.
+Fill in drop-downs as appropriate.
+   - Returns points as sphere objects

+- **Manage Point Data**:
+   - Adjust colormapping and size
+   - Same additional fucntionality as drill hole curve objects

+- **Point Data Query**:
+   - Same functionality as drill hole data query

+### **Geological Modelling**
+- **GemPy Modeller**:
+   - Emulates the workflow of the gemPy module. (set extents, feed formation and orientation data, create structral frame)
+   - Returns the interplated surfaces only
+   - Complex models will have long processing times